Vijay-train/github-actions-test/QuickStart.md

 ```yaml{:copy}
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.8.2/cert-manager.yaml
 ```
-<sub> This command uses v1.8.2.
+<sub> *note:- This command uses v1.8.2.
 Please replace with a later version, if available.</sub>

 #### :two: Next, Generate a Personal Access Token (PAT) for ARC to authenticate with GitHub.
    - Login to GitHub account and Navigate to https://github.com/settings/tokens/new